OpenNaja/cobra-tools/docs/Download.md

 ## Installation

+!!! tip
-**Read the instructions steps carefully and do not jump ahead and start downloading everything or you will miss important steps**.
+    1. Read the instructions steps carefully before downloading anything or you will miss important steps.
+    2. If updating the tools, please also refer to [Updating](Updating.md).

 [Download :material-download:](https://github.com/OpenNaja/cobra-tools/archive/master.zip){ .md-button .md-button--download }